 The Magento 2 module allows adding unique content, like static blocks, images, videos, dynamic blocks, banners, and external URL links, to the menu to make it more appealing and intuitive.
 You can place different content elements in each category drop-down list: top, main content, and bottom areas.
 Besides, the Amasty extension offers a handy Menu Builder tool that allows store admins to quickly change the sorting of menu items via the drag-and-drop function.

-The Mega Menu extension provides admin users with easy-to-configure backend interface and various customization options, so they can fine-tune the menu look according to specific requirements.
+The Mega Menu extension provides admin users with an easy-to-configure backend interface and various customization options, so they can fine-tune the menu look according to specific requirements.
 You can choose one of the three color scheme templates for your menu bar or create a custom menu style.
 Furthermore, Magento admins can easily customize the design of navigation menus without using CSS classes.
-This way, you can change a menu’s colors, width, icons, and position to fit your web store theme better.
+This way, you can change a menu’s colors, width, icons, and position to better fit your web store theme.

 Moreover, it is possible to implement sorting by brands for the products included in the navigation menu by installing the Amasty Shop by Brand extension.
 With this feature, frontend users will be able to view a list of items in the menu by brands in alphabetical order on the mouse hover and quickly filter them to find a required manufacturer.
-You can also create unique descriptions for each brand and place it on its individual page.
+You can also create a unique description for each brand and place them on its individual page.

-Note that the Magento 2 advanced menu module is compatible with Page Builder.
-It allows you to create pages with various content types and provides a drag-and-drop tool for placing all content elements in necessary order on a page.
+Note that the Magento 2 advanced menu module is compatible with Amasty Page Builder.
+It allows you to create pages with various content types and provides a handy drag-and-drop tool so that you can place all content elements in necessary order on a page.

 The Magento 2 Mega Menu extension gathers all elements of your mega menu in a grid under Content → Amasty Mega Menu → Custom Menu Items.
 The grid shows each item’s ID, title, URL key, and status (enabled or disabled).
 You can edit or delete each menu item from the Action column, as well as delete elements in bulk via mass actions.
 The “Add New Custom Item” button lets you add new items to the menu.